-Shellfish are legally considered to be taken when they cannot freely return to the water.
+Shellfish and rock lobster are legally considered to be taken when they cannot freely return to the water.
 This includes when placed into a catch bag or stored in a holding pot.
-At no time while gathering shellfish may fishers be in possession of more than the legal daily limit.
+At no time while gathering shellfish or rock lobster may fishers take or be in possession of more than the legal daily limit.